Manatee: Ship strikes

 Their slow-moving, curious nature, coupled with dense coastal development, has led to many violent collisions with propeller-driven boats and ships, leading frequently to maiming, disfigurement, and even death.
 As a result, a large proportion of manatees exhibit spiral cutting propeller scars on their backs, usually caused by larger vessels that do not have skegs in front of the propellers like the smaller outboard and inboard-outboard recreational boats have.
 They are now even identified by humans based on their scar patterns.
 Many manatees have been cut in two by large vessels like ships and tug boats, even in the highly populated lower St. Johns River's narrow channels.
 Some are concerned that the current situation is inhumane, with upwards of 50 scars and disfigurements from vessel strikes on a single manatee.
 Often, the lacerations lead to infections, which can prove fatal.
 Internal injuries stemming from being trapped between hulls and docks and impacts have also been fatal.
-Recent testing shows that manatees may be able to hear speed boats and other watercraft approaching, due to the frequency the boat makes.
+Testing and studies from the 2000s and 2010s suggested that manatees may be able to hear speed boats and other watercraft approaching, due to the frequency the boat makes.
 However, a manatee may not be able to hear the approaching boats when they are performing day-to-day activities or distractions.
 The manatee has a tested frequency range of 8 to 32 kilohertz.

 Manatees hear on a higher frequency than would be expected for such large marine mammals.
 Many large boats emit very low frequencies, which confuse the manatee and explain their lack of awareness around boats.
 The Lloyd's mirror effect results in low frequency propeller sounds not being discernible near the surface, where most accidents occur.
 Research indicates that when a boat has a higher frequency the manatees rapidly swim away from danger.